 Part 3 – Declaration

-It is important to scan in a signature not type one in.
+It is important to scan in a signature and not type one in.

 Please send your signed application together with quotes, a copy of your latest accounts, a recent bank statement and a copy of your governing document/constitution.